Percy Pratt

 Percy Mackenzie Pratt (12 January 1874 – 20 July 1961) was a cricketer who played five matches of first-class cricket for Taranaki from 1895 to 1898.

-His highest score was 85, in Taranaki's only first-class victory, against Hawke's Bay in March 1897.
+Pratt's highest score was 85, in Taranaki's only first-class victory, against Hawke's Bay in March 1897.
 He and William Crawshaw (106) added 114 for the third wicket.
 He scored his runs "very rapidly" and hit 13 fours.

-He continued to represent the region after Taranaki lost first-class status after the 1897-98 season.
-Against the Australians in 1909-10 he top-scored for Taranaki in a match that ended in a close draw.
+Pratt continued to represent the region after Taranaki lost first-class status after the 1897–98 season.
+Against the Australians in 1909–10 he top-scored for Taranaki with 31 in a match that ended in a close draw.
 Four years later he opened for South Taranaki against the Australians and scored 89; the next-highest Taranaki scorer made 33.
 He represented South Taranaki in the Hawke Cup from 1911 to 1922.

-Pratt ran a cabinet-making, upholstering and undertaking business in Hawera.
+Pratt ran a cabinet-making, upholstering and undertaking business in Hāwera.
 He married Beatrice Annie King in Hawera in February 1902.
+He and his family went to live in Norfolk Island in 1928.
+Later they moved to Western Australia, where they had a property beside the Hay River near Denmark.